 In just the first half of 2019, total Global Debt increased by $7.5 trillion.
 Thus, global debt jumped by more than twice the value of all world gold and silver investment of $3.5 trillion:

-According to the World Gold Council, World Silver Survey, and my estimate of additional privately held silver bullion, the total value of global gold investment is $3,450 billion, while silver trails way behind at $90 billion.
+According to the World Gold Council, World Silver Survey, and my estimate of additional privately held silver bullion, the total value of the global gold investment is $3,450 billion, while silver trails way behind at $90 billion.
 These figures are based on 2.3 billion ounces of global gold investment and an estimated 5 billion ounces of silver.
 The World Silver Survey reported that above-ground silver stocks in 2018 were 2.5 billion ounces.
-I added 2.5 billion oz more of possible private held silver bars and coins.
+I added 2.5 billion oz more of possible privately held silver bars and coins.
 I doubt there is that much privately held silver, but even if we say there was 5 billion oz of silver investment held, it’s only worth $90 billion based on an $18 spot price.

 As we can see in the chart above, total global debt will reach $255 trillion by the end of 2019 versus $3.4 trillion worth of gold and $90 billion in silver.
-Thus, the total world gold investment holdings are only 1.3% of the outstanding global debt, while world silver investment is a measly 2.6% that of gold.
+Thus, the total world gold investment holdings are only 1.3% of the outstanding global debt, while the world silver investment is a measly 2.6% of that of gold.

-Currently, the massive Global Debt Time-Bomb isn’t impacting the values of the precious metals.
+Currently, the massive Global Debt Time-Bomb isn’t impacting the values of precious metals.
 This is because the mentality driving the market isn’t considering the FUTURE ENERGY needed to pay back all this debt.
 We must remember that Debt represents future obligations that can be paid back only when the global economy BURNS ENERGY.